shalomb/vizor/doc/extending_postinstall_tasks.md

 ## Automatically keeping winpe.task in sync

 If setting up vizor for prolonged development, then running the above commands may become repetetive and error-prone.
-The following directory watcher can be setup to automatically trigger those commands on any file changes (recursively).
+The following directory watcher can be setup to automatically trigger those commands on any file changes (recursively) under the ``razor-server/tasks/winpe.task`` directory.

 ```
 aptitude install inotify-tools